In the age of COVID-19, showing your love from afar has never been so important.

 Check if the goods are allowed

 The Biosecurity Import Conditions system (BICON) makes it simple to check what food, plant material and animal products can be sent to Australia.
 Encourage your loved ones to use this tool to see if the goods they wish to send to you are allowed into Australia.
-They can simply search the item they want to send and view any import conditions that the object may have.
+They can simply search for the item they want to send and view any import conditions that the item may have.
 For example, although certain goods are permitted to be imported into the country, they may require permits, special treatment, or extra documentation.

 This is a very important step since products that do not meet Australia’s import conditions may be exported out of the country or destroyed.
 Remind your loved ones that familiarising themselves with these importation laws can save them a lot of time and money.

 Prepare and pack